You-Did-Bowman/Project_To-Do-List/README.md

 🔹To push your changes and get updated code from main to continue working:

--> Work in your branch
+- Work in your branch <br>
--> Push changes to your branch occassionally!
+- Push changes to your branch occassionally! <br>
--> At EOD, merge your changes to main after taking a pull from main -> Once your changes are merged to main, inform Github manager -> After Github manager's successfully merging of all changes (Conflict resolution), come back in your branch -> Make sure you do the following:
+- At EOD, merge your changes to main after taking a pull from main <br>
+- Once your changes are merged to main, inform Github manager <br>
+- After Github manager's successfully merging of all changes (Conflict resolution), come back in your branch <br>
+- Make sure you do the following: <br>
-  -> git checkout main
+   - git checkout main <br>
-  -> git pull
+   - git pull <br>
-  -> git checkout "your branch"
+   - git checkout "your branch" <br>
-  -> git merge main
+   - git merge main <br>
--> VOILA!
-Now your code is UP-TO-DATE!
+- VOILA!
+Now your code is UP-TO-DATE! <br>

 !
 After getting the code from main, if you get conflicts, resolve it and push again and if any error occures: